 Michael G. Stag joined the law firm of Sacks & Smith in 1995 as an associate and later became partner.
-In 2002, Smith Stag was formed with Mike as managing partner.
-As senior partner at Smith Stag, Mike is involved in all practice areas at Smith Stag, with a particular passion for achieving justice for those who have been harmed by large corporations and oil companies.
+In 2002, Smith Stag was formed with Mike as managing member.
+Mike is involved in all practice areas at Smith Stag, with a particular passion for achieving justice for those who have been harmed by large corporations and oil companies.
 Along with retired partner Stuart Smith, Mike helped pioneer the field of Technologically Enhanced Naturally Occurring Radioactive Material (TENORM or NORM) litigation.
 In his more than 20 years at Smith Stag, Mike has recovered awards of more than $300 million in settlements and in excess of $1 billion in jury verdicts for his clients.

 Mike was recognized in the Lawyers Weekly Top 10 Jury Verdicts of 2001 related to the $1.056 Billion verdict Grefer v.
 Exxon, et al. He was also an executive committee member for the class action in the Patrick Joseph Turner, et al. v.
 Murphy Oil USA, Inc., which resulted in monetary compensation and cleanup settlement valued in excess of $300 million.
 Prior to his work at Smith Stag, Mike worked as a law clerk for the Honorable Ronald J. Sholes at Civil District Court in New Orleans.
 Currently, Mike’s practice focuses on toxic torts, environmental and royalty litigation, as well harmful pharmaceuticals and defective medical devices.
 Mike directs a passionate ensemble of attorneys and staff who are driven to persistently advocate for their clients and to remain steadfast in the pursuit of justice.